Spin-Orbit Coupling Induced Back-action Cooling in Cavity-Optomechanics with a Bose-Einstein Condensate: Atomic eigenenergies calculation

-where $n_s$ is the steady-state photon number inside cavity.
-For simplicity, we have ignored quantum noises associated with system while calculating eigenenergies of atomic-mode.
-By solving equation \ref{10}, for $\hat{\varphi_\uparrow}$ and $\hat{\varphi_\downarrow}$, and assuming eigenenergies of moving-end mirror and atomic-mode independent, we plot the roots of eigenenergies $E_N$ verses quasi-momentum $\pmb{k_x}$, as shown in Fig. 2.
-(Note that we consider $\pmb{k_y}=\pmb{k_z}=0$ because SO-coupling occurs only in the direction of $\hat{x}$-axis.)
+Finally, by numerically finding roots of steady-state photon number $n_s$ from equ.\ref{6} and substituting them into equ.\ref{en}, we plot the roots of eigenenergies versus quasi-momentum $\pmb{k_x}$, as shown in Fig.\ref{fig1}.
+(Note that we consider $\pmb{k_y}=\pmb{k_z}=0$ because SO-coupling is occurring only in the direction of $\hat{x}$-axis.)

-\subsection{Langevin equations and frequency domain solutions.}
+\section{Langevin equations and frequency domain solutions}